 Webcam on ThinkPad X1 Yoga (Gen 5)

 The webcams on the ThinkPad X1 Yogas we tested were drastically different across our configurations.
 While both models come with 720p webcams, our 4K unit’s webcam was significantly brighter and clearer, whether in low-light or high light.
-I might have believed it was a 1080p camera if you told me; it was that good.
-The FHD unit’s webcam, to contrast, was more around what I expected.
+I might have believed it were a 1080p camera if you told me; it was that good.
+The FHD unit’s webcam, to contrast, was more around what I expect from a 720p webcam shooter.
 Colors were dimmer and there was a bit of a grain to my photos.
 Both cameras captured texture well.